View Joseph Houser's Obituary on https://www.burlingtoncountytimes.com/ and share memories

 Joe will be dearly missed by his extended family and friends.

-Relatives and friends are invited to visit with the family from 10 a.m. to 11 a.m. followed by a memorial service at 11 a.m., all at the Palmyra Moravian Church, 1921 Cinnaminson Ave., Cinnaminson, NJ 08077
+Relatives and friends are invited to visit with the family from 10 a.m. to 11 a.m.
+Saturday, Feb.
+29, followed by a memorial service at 11 a.m., at the Palmyra Moravian Church, 1921 Cinnaminson Ave., Cinnaminson, NJ 08077.

-In lieu of flower's donations may be made to Palmyra Moravian Church, address above.
+In lieu of flowers, donations may be made to Palmyra Moravian Church at the above address.

 Weber Funeral Home